ekas-7/EthMem/frontend/README.md

-This is the zKMem frontend — a [Next.js](https://nextjs.org) project implementing a unified LLM memory layer tied to blockchain identities.
+This is the EthMem frontend — a [Next.js](https://nextjs.org) project implementing a unified LLM memory layer tied to blockchain identities.

 ## Getting Started